Arisudana/master-thesis/README.md

 # master-thesis
-Here's lie all of my work for my master's thesis in computer vision
+Here lies all of my work for my master's thesis in computer vision